Sofia, Bansko, Plovdiv, Veliko Turnovo,

 Folk Culture, Folk Dancing, History, Art, Music, Adventure

-★ Our traveling staff includes guide Ventsi Milev, gaida player Ventsi Andonov,
+● Our traveling staff includes our guide, Ventsi Milev, gaida player, Ventsi Andonov,

-Join us as we travel with local musicians and Bulgarian folk dance teacher, dance at the local Koprivshtitsa Folk Festival, explore monuments of ancient Thrace, Greece, Rome, Byzantium, and medieval Bulgaria, visit Sofia, scenic Bansko in the Pirin Mountains, artistic Plovdiv, 10th-century Rila Monastery with its icons and murals.
+Join us as we travel with local musicians and Bulgarian folk dance teacher to attend the local Dorkovo Folk Festival and Koprivshtitsa Folk Festival.
+We’ll explore monuments of ancient Thrace, Greece, Rome, Byzantium, and medieval Bulgaria, visit Sofia, scenic Bansko in the Pirin Mountains, artistic Plovdiv, and the 10th-century Rila Monastery with its icons and murals.
 We’ll conclude with a dramatic visit to Veliko Turnovo, medieval capital and birthplace of the Second Bulgarian Empire, and then extend our tour to the Black Sea.

 Price: Land Only: $3595